Cyclops (Marvel Comics): Powers and abilities

-Cyclops emits beams of energy from his eyes, described as "optic blasts", which have the appearance of red light and deliver massive concussive force.
+Cyclops emits powerful beams of energy from his eyes, described as "optic blasts", which have the appearance of red light and deliver massive concussive force.
 His cells constantly absorb solar energy and he can use some of that energy to create an opening to another universe in front of his eyes.
 The beams fire from these openings.
 The beams cause no recoil or heat, are tremendously powerful, and can be used to rupture steel plates and pulverize rock, or even punch a hole through a mountain.
-The beams constantly emanate from his eyes involuntarily, and can generally only be stopped by his own eyelids, or by shielding his eyes with "ruby-quartz", a translucent mineral; Cyclops wears ruby-quartz as lenses in glasses or in his visor, which is generally the only way for him to safely see without inadvertently damaging his surroundings.
+The beams constantly emanate from his eyes involuntarily, and can generally only be stopped by his own eyelids, or by shielding his eyes with "ruby-quartz", a translucent mineral.
+Cyclops wears ruby-quartz as lenses in his sunglasses or in his visor, which is generally the only way for him to safely see without inadvertently damaging his surroundings.
 The beams' involuntary nature has been explained as a psychological shortcoming that resulted from childhood trauma.
-Cyclops can nevertheless manipulate the beams in several different ways, partially through the use of adjustable apertures in his eyewear that allow the beams to fire through their shielding at variable levels.
+Cyclops can nevertheless manipulate the beams in several different ways, partially through the use of adjustable apertures in his visor that allow the beams to fire through their shielding at variable levels.

 In addition to varying the beam width, height, and intensity, Cyclops has demonstrated a high degree of skill and accuracy in manipulating his optic blast.
 Cyclops is able to reflect the beam off hard and shiny surfaces.
 This feat also demonstrates his intuitive sense of spatial geometry between objects.
 The reflective qualities of the beams allows him to bounce the beam off many different surfaces in rapid succession.
 It has been observed to be focused tight enough to punch a pinhole through a coin, drill through the trunk of a log, and pierce the skin of the Blob.
 Cyclops has shown the power of his optic blast by blasting through the walls of a hardened building, tunneling through solid rock, and blowing the top off a mountain.
 Cyclops's force beams were measured by Iron Man to be almost 2 gigawatts.
 Two gigawatts is about half the peak power output of the Doel Nuclear Power Plant and when Cyclops released this much energy he exceeded his control over his optic beam.
 With Cyclops unable to shut off his optic beam, Leech came to his aid and negated his mutant power.
-Against other Marvel characters, Cyclops has been able to use his optic beam to knock Thor's Hammer from his hand.
+Against other Marvel characters, Cyclops has been able to use his optic beam to knock Thor's hammer from his hand.
 He is known to be able to overload Bishop's energy absorption power and is revealed to never have willingly used more than a small fraction of his full potential due to his anxiety regarding his optic blast.